artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 3.7 =
+* New AJAX search system with SelectWoo for long admin term lists, preventing thousands of options from being rendered at once.
+* Small fixes.
 = 3.6.0.3 =
 * Small fixes.
 = 3.6.0.2 =